-Spending time with your family is always a great thing, but the experience is much better if you’re all talking and sitting next to the wood-burning fireplace.
+Spending time with your family is always great, but the experience is much better if you’re all talking and sitting next to the wood-burning fireplace.

-Not only does it heats you, but it’s a pleasure to watch as the fire effect is thrilling and cozy.
+Not only does it heat you, but it’s a pleasure to watch as the fire effect is thrilling and cozy.

-- They are economic and save you plenty of money in the long run (it can lower your annual heating costs up to 40%)
+• They are economical and save you plenty of money in the long run (they can lower your annual heating costs by up to 40%)

-- A ton of wood inserts are compatible with your current fireplace, so you don’t have to spend money and time designing a brand-new fireplace.
+• Many wood inserts are compatible with your current fireplace, so you don’t have to spend money and time designing a new fireplace.

 1. Best Overall: ClassicFlame

-This is definitely my favorite as it can be easily compared with all those advanced electric fireplaces.
+This is my favorite as it can be easily compared with all those advanced electric fireplaces.

-The reason I love this fireplace insert is that it’s energy-efficient and it can heat up an 800 sq ft room really fast – pretty impressive if you ask me.
+I love this fireplace insert because it’s energy-efficient and can heat up an 800 sq ft room fast – pretty impressive if you ask me.

-Also, it has five different brightening settings to maximize your pleasure while you’re sitting near it.
+Also, it has five different brightening settings to maximize your pleasure while sitting near it.

 2. Budget Option: PuraFlame

 PuraFlame is known as an “economic” brand.
-This fireplace insert will save you tons of money each month as your electricity bills will be way lower than you expect.
+This fireplace insert will save you tons of money each month, as your electricity bills will be much lower than expected.

-The reason I love it is because you can literally run it a whole day and whole night and it will still work flawlessly while not consuming a lot of energy.
+I love it because you can run it all day and night, and it will still work flawlessly while not consuming much energy.

 An interesting thing about this insert is that it has 100% energy-saving LED technology.